 3. Check out what’s happening in the customer’s sector

-That means looking, learning and analysing the factors affecting their business from every conceivable angle – from end-customers, from partners and every link in the supply chain, from market pressures, competitors and other external forces.
+That means looking, learning and analysing the external factors affecting their business from every conceivable angle – from end-customers, partners and every link in the supply chain, from market pressures, competitors and other external forces.

 In fact, recent insight from Gartner on what sales should know about modern B2B buyers shows that conversations that offer customers a new way to think about or improve their business tend to be more effective.

-Bringing these conversations to the table in a sales meeting and providing wider sector insights that can drive new perspectives on how the customer might operate their business (i.e. new ways to make money, save money, mitigate risk, manage inventories, gain competitive advantage) can leverage great sales success.
+Bringing these conversations to the table in a sales meeting and providing wider sector insights that can drive new perspectives on how the customer might operate their business (i.e. new ways to make money, save money, mitigate risk, manage inventories, gain a competitive advantage) can leverage great sales success.

 By checking out and harnessing sector intelligence and insights as part of your pre-meeting ritual you can turn up to the meeting better prepared to educate your buyer and share something of value with them.

 Top Tip – The Markets tab in Artesian allows you to quickly and easily supplement your knowledge about your customer by understanding what’s happening in the sector around them.
 You can select the sector and sub-sector you’re interested in using the menus on the left of the Market News page.